Collaboration and Community:

 Building Connections in Higher Education

-We seek submissions that explore innovative approaches, reflect on research findings, and introduce case studies related to collaboration and community in teaching and learning.
-This theme welcomes diverse perspectives, including but not limited to:
+We look forward to exploring with you our presenters' innovative approaches, reflect on their research findings, and introduce case studies related to collaboration and community in teaching and learning, through diverse perspectives, including:

 - Interdisciplinary Collaboration: Strategies for bridging disciplines to enhance learning outcomes.